-- 2. In a clean area, place the iR-PCR2 Mix kit and iRepertoire PCR2 Dual Index Primers in PCR cooler block/ice. - 3.
-Once thawed, vortex each reagent to ensure it is well re-suspended, and spin down the reagents in a MiniSpin in order to bring all reagents to the bottom of the tube. - 4.
-Label a separate set of PCR strips appropriately to match lab id and dual index barcode on the "Sample Designation Sheet," and place PCR strips on a PCR cold block or ice to chill the tubes. - 5.
+- 2. In a clean area, place the iR-PCR2 Mix tube and iRepertoire PCR2 Dual Index Primers tubes in PCR cooler block/ice. - 3.
+Once thawed, vortex each reagent to ensure it is well re-suspended, and spin down the reagents in a MiniSpin in order to bring all reagents to the bottom of the tube.
+Place in cooler block/ice. - 4.
+Label a separate set of PCR strips appropriately to match Lab ID and dual index barcode on the "Sample Designation Sheet," and place PCR strips on a PCR cold block or ice to chill the tubes. - 5.
 Mix each reagent in the order it appears in the table.
-Once the PCR2 MM is prepared, set aside at 4 °C until further instruction.
+Once the PCR2 MM tube is prepared, set aside at 4 °C until further instruction.